Bengali dialects: Standard registers

 Spoken Bengali exhibits far more variation than written Bengali.
-Formal spoken Bengali, including what is heard in news reports, speeches, announcements, and lectures, is modelled on Choltibhasha.
-This form of spoken Bengali stands alongside other spoken dialects, or Ancholik Bangla (আঞ্চলিক বাংলা) (i.e. 'regional Bengali').
-The majority of Bengalis are able to communicate in more than one dialect – often, speakers are fluent in Choltibhasha, one or more Ancholik dialect, and one or more forms of Gramyo Bangla (গ্রাম্য বাংলা) (i.e. 'rural Bengali'), dialects specific to a village or town.
+Formal spoken Bengali, including what is heard in news reports, speeches, announcements, and lectures, is modelled on Chôltibhāṣā.
+This form of spoken Bengali stands alongside other spoken dialects, or Āñchôlik Bāṅglā (আঞ্চলিক বাংলা) (i.e., 'regional Bengali').
+The majority of Bengalis are able to communicate in more than one dialect – often, speakers are fluent in Chôltibhāṣā, one or more Āñchôlik dialects, and one or more forms of Grāmyô Bāṅglā (গ্রাম্য বাংলা) (i.e., 'rural Bengali'), dialects specific to a village or town.

-To a non-Bengali, these dialects may sound or look vastly different, but the differences are mostly in Pronunciation and vocabulary, and not so much a grammatical one, one exception is the addition of grammatical gender in some eastern dialects.
-Many dialects share features with Sadhu bhasha, which was the written standard until the 19th century.
+To a non-Bengali, these dialects may sound or look vastly different, but the differences are mostly in pronunciation and vocabulary, and not so much a grammatical one.
+One exception is the addition of grammatical gender in some eastern dialects.
+Many dialects share features with Sādhubhāṣā, which was the written standard until the 19th century.
 Comparison of Bengali dialects gives us an idea about archaic forms of the language as well.

-During standardisation of Bengali in the late 19th and early 20th centuries, the cultural elite were mostly from the regions of Dhaka, Kolkata, Hooghly, Howrah, 24 Parganas, Nadia and Kushtia.
+During the standardisation of Bengali in the late 19th and early 20th centuries, the cultural elite were mostly from the regions of Dhaka, Kolkata, Hooghly, Howrah, 24 Parganas, Nadia, Khulna, Jessore, and Kushtia.
 What is accepted as the standard form today in both West Bengal and Bangladesh is based on the West-Central dialect.
 While the language has been standardised today through two centuries of education and media, variation is widespread, with many speakers familiar with or fluent in both their socio-geographical variety as well as the standard dialect used in the media.

 Regional dialect differences

 Dialectal differences in Bengali manifest themselves in three forms: standardized dialect vs. regional dialect, literary language vs. colloquial language, and lexical (vocabulary) variations.
 The name of the dialects generally originates from the district where the language is spoken.

 While the standard form of the language does not show much variation across the Bengali-speaking areas of South Asia, regional variation in spoken Bengali constitutes a dialect continuum.
 Mostly speech varies across distances of just a few miles and takes distinct forms among religious communities.
-Bengali Hindus tend to speak in Sanskritised Bengali (a remnant of the Sadhu bhasha), Bengali Muslims comparatively use more Perso-Arabic vocabulary and Bengali Christians converse in Christian Bengali when engaging in their own circles.
+Bengali Hindus tend to speak in Sanskritised Bengali (a remnant of the Sadhu bhasha), Bengali Muslims comparatively use more Perso-Arabic vocabulary, and Bengali Christians converse in Christian Bengali when engaging in their own circles.
 Apart from the present dialects, there are a few more that have disappeared.
 For example, Sātagāiyã' (this is the name used in East Bengal for the dialect of the Southwestern Rarh region).
-The present dialects of Bengali are listed below with an example sentence meaning: